Yagmurtabak/License-Plate-Recognition-with-Low-Light/README.md

 3.Interface Design :

-    GUI interface design can be changed with the help of plate_detection_interface.fig file.
+    GUI interface design can be changed with the help of plate_detection_interface.fig file.(Just write guide on commend window after than open the .fig file.)

 4.Run Project :